Ctrl-plus-R/MoonCat-Scriptable-Widget/README.md

 Note that the parameter is called `"cats"`with “s” event if the value is only a single cat instead of an array.

 #### 3. Cats from multiple wallets
-A longer configuration could look likes this (with your own Moralis API key and valid wallet IDs):
+To access wallets you need a Moralis API key.
 ```json
 {
   "moralisApiKey": "YOUR_API_KEY",